edoper/CNV-GWAS-Pipeline/README.md

 NA12335 | 0 | 1 | 159503 | 386152 | 140885 | 0

 ### Logistic regression
-Having *sample.wise.input* with PREDICTOR annotatated the user can proceed with the logistic regression of the CNV burden analysis.
-The following commands will test for association between the RESPONSE (i.e. phenotype) and the PREDICTOR (i.e. having a CNV in a region on interest).
+After creating the *sample.wise.input* file with the PREDICTOR field, the user can proceed with the logistic regression of the CNV burden analysis.
+The following commands in R will test for association between the RESPONSE (i.e. phenotype) and the PREDICTOR (i.e. having a CNV in a region on interest).

 ```
 #load libraries